Is Snapchat Safe and Private for Kids?

 What is Snapchat?

 The Snapchat app is free to download and allows users to post and exchange Snaps—pictures and videos.
-Once viewed, these Snaps disappear, although if set as a Story, they’ll remain viewable for twenty-four hours so that all a Snapchat user’s friends can view the content for a full day.
+Once viewed, these Snaps disappear, although if set as a Story, they will remain viewable for twenty-four hours, allowing all a Snapchat user’s friends to view the content for a full day.
 After this time, it’ll be automatically deleted.

 Most users of the Snapchat messaging app take photos or videos, add lenses, filters, or other effects, and then share this content with friends.
 There’s a premium subscription plan, too, called Snapchat+.